2016rshah/blog/posts/12-books-12-months-2025.md

 At first I was getting lost, with the perspective shifts.
 But I looked up the first chapter's sparknotes and learned the book would be structured as a series of chapters.
 There are three coinciding timelines: the book from beginning to end, the waves from the beginning to the end of the day, and the characters from the beginning to the end of their lives.
 I find the structure so satisfying.

+### *A Picture of Dorian Gray* by Oscar Wilde (March)

+Re-read a book I loved in high school.
+Wanted to read it because I've gotten into figure modeling, and I was reminded of the vanity and beauty of art.
+Remember listening to this audiobook on the drive back from the UM campus where I had modelled for the art school in one pose for three hours in thirty minute chunks.
+Book still holds up!

 ### *Bankrolling Empire* by Sudev Sheth (April)